Himanshu12031998/Todo-with-signIn-signUp/README.md

 # How to run this project
-step 1 :
+Step 1 :
-first Go inside the backend folder and run json-server use the below command to run backend.
+First Go inside the backend folder and run json-server use the below command to run backend.

 **json-server --watch db.json**

-step 2 :
+Step 2 :
-open another terminal and run the below command
+Open another terminal and run the below command
 **npm start**

-step 3 :
+Step 3 :
-now register yourself.
+Now register yourself.

-step 4 :
+Step 4 :
-login with username and password.
+Login with username and password.